gabrielkrieshok/digital-development-guide/topics/women-and-girls.md

 - [Anita Borg Institute](http://anitaborg.org/) – Social enterprise founded on the belief that women are vital to building technology that the world needs.
 - [Girl Up (UN Foundation)](https://girlup.org/) – United Nations Foundation&#39;s adolescent girl campaign, helps the hardest to reach girls living in places where it is hardest to be a girl.
 - [Million Women Mentors](https://www.millionwomenmentors.org/) – Supports the engagement of one million Science, Technology, Engineering and Math (STEM) mentors (male and female) to increase the interest and confidence of girls and women to persist and succeed in STEM programs and careers.
-- [Destination Imagination Singapore](http://www.di-sg.org/) – Non-profit, volunteer-led organization that inspires and equips students to become innovators and leaders – annually, offers seven standards-based Challenges in STEM, Improv, Visual Arts, Service Learning, and Early Learning.
+- [Destination Imagination Singapore](http://www.di-sg.org/) – Nonprofit, volunteer-led organization that inspires and equips students to become innovators and leaders – annually, offers seven standards-based Challenges in STEM, Improv, Visual Arts, Service Learning, and Early Learning.
 - [WiSci Girls STEAM Camp - Girl Up](https://girlup.org/wisci/) – aims to help bridge that gap through access to education, mentorship opportunities and leadership training.
 - [United States Institute of Peace - Gender Resources](https://www.usip.org/gender-resources) — address a range of dimensions around gender and peacebuilding.